 We still do not know who is the major threat behind the Spectrum War, in fact by the end of the issue we don’t really have a Spectrum Squabble yet, but the arrival of a pivotal character on the final page of this issue is definitely a catalyst for confrontation if there ever was one.
 And seeing him finding a potential comrade in Chang is something that could more certainly bring about a galactic confrontation.
 Especially with the possibility of Chang uniting with the Romulans and Gorns against the Federation.

 Artistically Angel Hernandez continues the good work on the series although the characters appear a little bit off-model from what we saw previously but it’s still good despite a dip in quality.
 The coloring by Alejandro Sanchez was hit and miss in my opinion this issue, though.
 The colors were bright but lack the richness they should have when it comes to the various emotional energies, and there were panels where the violet of Uhura’s outfit was more reddish that it should be and Chang’s Muqtovor construct had too much orange for my tastes.

-The Star Trek / Green Lantern crossover continues to be exactly what it should be - a fun cosmic romp that embraces the rich mythology of two of the best science fiction franchises ever.
-This second issue develops the potential for a major threat as three of the Federation's greatest enemies find themselves equipped with the deadliest power rings in the emotional spectrum.
+The Star Trek / Green Lantern crossover continues to be exactly what it should be – a fun cosmic romp that embraces the rich mythology of two of the best science fiction franchises ever.
+This second issue develops the potential for a major threat as three of the Federation’s greatest enemies find themselves equipped with the deadliest power rings in the emotional spectrum.
 Some art bumps in the road aside this is definitely worth picking up.
-Four out of five lanterns.
+Nine out of ten lanterns.